react95-io/React95/README.md

 Apps built with React95 will be submitted on official React95 [website](https://react95.io) 🤟🏻

 ### Support / Contributing
 There's a lot to do.
-If you want to help me with the project, feel free to open pull requests and submit issues.
+If you want to help with the project, feel free to open pull requests and submit issues.
 Let't make UI great again 🔥

 ### Roadmap
 There's quite a few things to be done: